avionicsanonymous/avionicsanonymous.github.io/devices/laser_interface.md

 {% file src="../.gitbook/assets/uavcan_rangefinder_v1.10.2.patch.txt" caption="Patch File" %}

 ### PX4 Binary
 If you prefer to just flash a ready-to-go binary, you can use this pre-built firmware binary, also based on PX4 v1.10.2.
-Note, this is only for FMU-V3 hardware like the Black Cube or Pixhawk 2.1.
+Note, this is only for FMU-V3 hardware like the Black Cube/Pixhawk 2.1 or for FMU-V5 hardware like the Pixhawk 4.
 If you need a build for different hardware, just let us know and we'll provide it!

-{% file src="../.gitbook/assets/px4_fmu-v3_v1.10.2-uavcan-rangefinder.bin" caption="PX4 v1.10.2 with UAVCAN Rangefinder Support" %}
+{% file src="../.gitbook/assets/px4_fmu-v3_v1.10.2-uavcan-rangefinder.bin" caption="PX4 v1.10.2 for FMU-V3 with UAVCAN Rangefinder Support" %}

+{% file src="../.gitbook/assets/px4_fmu-v5_v1.10.2-uavcan-rangefinder.bin" caption="PX4 v1.10.2  for FMU-V5 with UAVCAN Rangefinder Support" %}